minprog/prog-project/20 Reference/37 Better Code Hub/10 Better Code Hub.md

 ## Task list

 Create a task list of problem areas in your code.
 This helps you to focus on fixing these problem areas.
-Note: use areas, and don't list all of the specific problems!
+Note: use areas, and don't list all the specific problems!

 You can use the task list tool within Better Code Hub: